Texas Calls In A Strike Force To Try To Slow Coronavirus Spread In Nursing Homes

 The fundamentals of infection control are well known by now: frequent hand-washing, wearing masks, social distancing, donning protective gear and disposing of it properly, and isolating sick people.

-Dinnin has a picture on his phone of a nurse's aide — without a mask — standing in the hallway of an East Texas facility and directly behind her is an elderly resident who is COVID positive.
+Dinnin has a picture on his phone of a nurse's aide — without a mask — standing in the hallway of an East Texas facility, and directly behind her is an elderly resident who is COVID-19 positive.

-What's alarming, he says, is that staffers are contracting the sickness, they don't know they have it, and they're likely infecting residents.
+What's alarming, he said, is that staffers are contracting the sickness, they don't know they have it, and they're likely infecting residents.

 "And they're moving room to room to room with close patient contact," Dinnin continued.
 "Certainly, if they're not wearing any mask at all to protect others from them there's a good chance they're shedding the virus and they're exposing those high-risk patients to the virus."